GautierDorval/interpretive-governance-manifest/ops-pack/README.md

-# Agentic operations pack (minimal)
+# Agentic operations pack

-This directory defines **operational extensions** required to support production-grade authority governance.
+This directory defines operational extensions supporting production-grade authority governance.

 This pack does not redefine doctrine.
-It provides runtime-facing primitives that make authority governance maintainable and defensible in real environments.
+It provides runtime-facing primitives required in real environments.

 ## Minimal pack modules